 And then, you began to weave a story, a fairy tale basically, of how things will be.
 What will happen next and how it will be just so wonderful.
 You envision happiness and contentedness and fulfillment.
 The things in real life that you’re a little uncomfortable with?
 They will change for the better, “I just know it.”
-Those concerns are pushed aside and so instead of taking time, instead of waiting to see what knowing someone for a year or two will be like, instead of moving slowly toward an increased commitment, instead of listening to see if your soon-to-be partner takes responsibility for their own actions, you joyfully dive in.
+Those concerns are pushed aside and instead of waiting to see what knowing someone for a year or two will be like, instead of moving slowly toward an increased commitment, instead of listening to see if your soon-to-be partner takes responsibility for their own actions, you joyfully dive in.

 But, over time, the patterns that you intentionally made cloudy become much more clear, despite your best attempts to keep them hidden.

 And the fairy tale can become a nightmare…

 There really are no fairy tales.
 There’s excitement.
 And joy.
 And laughter.
 And contentment.
 And the relief from loneliness.
 But those things can get lost with the invasion of disappointment, anger and unwelcome clarity — brought on seeing things from a totally different perspective – now that you’re very personally and intimately intertwined in each other’s lives.

 You appreciate her drive, but even on the weekends when the two of you have both sets of kids, she’s working.
 You begin to feel like a single parent with a roommate, not a spouse.